gfpoliva/GOQueue/README.md

 # Using
 It is very easy to use.

-First of all, you need to import on your file
+First of all, you need to add the source files into your project and then import in the file that you want to use.
 ```  objc

 #import "GOQueue.h"